JuliaData/JuliaDB.jl/docs/src/index.md

     - a scalar value - if there is only one column (a vector) for the data

-One can also get a subset of the `DTable` by indexing into it with a range or a sorted vector of index values:
+One can also get a subset of the `DNDSparse` by indexing into it with a range or a sorted vector of index values:

 ```@repl sampledata
 sampledata[Date("2012-01"):Dates.Month(1):Date("2014-12"), ["GOOGL", "KO"]]